Todd Beamer High School: Athletics

 Todd Beamer's sports teams are called the Titans and compete in the Olympic Division of the North Puget Sound League.

 Todd Beamer's men's soccer team won the 4A State Championship in 2017, with an astounding 19–1–1 record, beating Pasco 2–1, in the 4A State Championship.
 The soccer 4A title was the School's first State title in any sport, in their history since its opening in September 2003.

 Incidents

 Gun scare

-TBHS made national news as a student brought three guns to school on April 19, 2007, just three days after The Virginia Tech Massacre.
+TBHS made national news as a student brought three guns to school on April 19, 2007, just three days after the Virginia Tech shooting.
 The school was put into a lockdown for an hour.

 Another lockdown occurred in 2013 when two seniors allegedly threatened a bus driver with fake guns during the 2012–2013 school year.
 Once again, the school remained in a lockdown for one hour.

 PETA

 After a Todd Beamer High School student followed up a campaign promise by swallowing a live goldfish, People for the Ethical Treatment of Animals (PETA) criticised the school.
 PETA felt that "people who harm small animals, often go on to harm larger animals or even people."
 The incident made statewide news, and eventually onto national news.
 Radio talk shows hosts such as Howard Stern suggested that the incident was blown out of proportion.